1. How to block spam bots to avoid fake traffic in Google Analytics

-Spammers can use bots to drive traffic to their websites via Google analytics.
-They do this by sending fake traffic to your website that appears in reports as keywords or referral traffic.
+Spammers can use bots to send fake traffic websites.
+In Google Analytics this fake traffic appears in reports as weird keywords or referral traffic.
 How to identify bot traffic in google analytics you might wonder.
 Well, check your acquisition channels in analytics.
-Sources like the ones below can quite easily be identified as bots.
+Sources like the one below (üééép) can quite easily be identified as bots.
 Fun fact: t.co is not a bot but traffic from Twitter 😉

 - Go to the admin tab in your dashboard menu (1).